the little radio with big features…

 - In SSB-DATA mode, RX bass and treble affect USB RX audio, giving your digi-mode software waterfall a non-flat response.
 Oops!
 Icom missed that line of firmware code.
 EQ is bypassed for SSB-DATA TX audio, but not RX.

-- The internal USB hub presents two virtual serial (COM) ports, but unlike the 7300, the RTS/DTR signals are ignored in the firmware, so you can’t use digi-mode software that asserts those RS-232 “pins” for PTT or CW keying.
-The first serial port provides CI-V rig control (on hex 88), and PTT is by CI-V command only.
-There is no CI-V command for CW keying, so the only way to run CW from a computer is to use an external interface.
-That’s a stupid omission, because the hardware is there, in the radio, they just didn’t use it.
+- The internal USB hub presents two virtual serial (COM) ports, but the RTS/DTR signals are ignored in the firmware, and the chip's pins are unconnected, so you can’t use any digi-mode software that asserts those RS-232 “pins” for PTT or CW keying.
+The first serial port provides CI-V rig control (on hex 88), and PTT and CW keying is by CI-V commands only.
+(Note: 12/01/20: fldigi now has CW keying by CAT!)
 The second serial port provides a selection of RTTY or D-Star data (ASCII text output to a terminal emulator), or GPS NMEA interface (an external GPS may be used with D-Star, so the radio can look up nearby D-Star repeaters while mobile).

 - The USB interface also presents a virtual sound-card, and it works well, except that they used a chip with a known bug (there’s a TI white-paper on it): it’s a line-level device but it identifies to Windows as a microphone device, causing Windows to add +30dB to it.
 Adjusting the correct receive level for computer-based digital modes is somewhat tricky.
 Further, SSB-DATA audio I/O defaults to the 13-pin ACC-1 jack, so USB audio is dead until you enable it in Set → Connectors.
 See more details about soundcard set-up in the next article.